-Licensing for maximum container density can be an ideal solution when:
+Licensing under this model can be an ideal solution when:

-Deploying SQL Server private cloud scenarios with high container density

-- Hyper-threading is being used - Using dynamic provisioning and de-provisioning of container resources - 1.
-Fully license the server with SQL Server 2019 Enterprise Edition core licenses and Software Assurance - 2.
+- Deploying SQL Server private cloud scenarios with high container density - Hyper-threading is being used - Using dynamic provisioning and de-provisioning of container resources - 1.
+Fully license the server with SQL Server Enterprise Edition core licenses and Software Assurance - 2.
 Deploy an unlimited number of containers